acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     <div id="debug"></div>

-If you now refresh your browser you should see a new section in the browser DevTools called *Redux*.
+If you now refresh your browser you should see a new section in the browser developer tools called *Redux*.
 However, it says `No store found`.
-We need to provide a third argument to `createStore()` that adds this stuff as an *enhancer*, which is something that is similar to middleware, but let's leave it there.
+We need to provide a third argument to `createStore()` that adds this stuff as an *enhancer*, which is something that is similar to middleware, but let's not delve into such details.

 Again, change your `createStore()`-call to the following:

     window.store = window.Redux.createStore(reducer, [], window.__REDUX_DEVTOOLS_EXTENSION__ && window.__REDUX_DEVTOOLS_EXTENSION__());

-As you will now see if you hit F5, you will be able to do lots of cool things here like:
+As you will now see if you hit F5, you will be able to do lots of cool things like:

 * Investigating the state
 * Seeing what changed between actions